-Citigroup says may need to create 150 jobs in EU due to Brexit
+Citigroup, Deutsche Bank beef up Frankfurt presence in Brexit response

 JPMorgan CEO Jamie Dimon said on July 11 that his bank would probably use Frankfurt as the legal domicile of its European operations after Brexit, but that jobs may be put elsewhere as well.

+"People may not, but the role would move to Frankfurt," he said, without mentioning the number of people or roles.

+Bank of England Governor Mark Carney warned in April that EU banks’ wholesale branches in Britain may have to convert into subsidiaries after Brexit, which would require banks like Deutsche Bank to put a lot more capital into its London operations.

-Reporting by Rachel Armstrong, editing by Maiya Keidan and Adrian Croft
+Reporting by Rachel Armstrong and Tom Sims, editing by Maiya Keidan and Adrian Croft